-The one motorcycle that can be accused of igniting passion of riding among teenagers and youths in the 90’s has to be the Yamaha RX 100.
+TheYamaha RX 100 can be accused of igniting the passion of riding among teenagers and youths in the ’90s.
 This was every budding biker’s dream then.
 While there were other performance bikes available then such as the Kawasaki Bajaj KB 100 RTZ, Suzuki Shogun and Yezdi Roadking, the Yamaha RX100 was always special.
 It was power packed, small, easy to flick around and was a trouble-free machine.
-Launched in the year 1985, the Yamaha RX 100 has done what the Bajaj Pulsars have been doing recently, and more recently the KTM Duke and RC range – attracting biker enthusiasts who look for performance at an affordable price.
-There has been a rumour that the famous Yamaha RX 100 relaunch date is near and that this bike will be returning.
-Is this true?
-Will it come in again and make the difference?
-We try to find out.
+Launched in the year 1985, the Yamaha RX 100 has done what the Bajaj Pulsars have done in the modern era, and more recently the KTM Duke and RC range – attracting biker enthusiasts who look for performance at an affordable price.
+Now there has been a rumor going around, that the famous Yamaha RX 100 will be relaunched. ‘

 Yamaha RX 100 Relaunch Date

-Yamaha RX 100 relaunch Engine
+Yamaha RX 100 Relaunch Price

 The original RX 100 came with a 98cc, two-stroke engine which had 11bhp of power and 10.4 Nm of torque.
 The engine was fitted with reed valves that reduce wastage of gases and help in better combustion.
-Yamaha was known to be the best in two stroke performance machines, in the world.
+Yamaha was known to be the best in two-stroke performance machines, in the world.
 The Yamaha RX100 was a glimpse of what bigger two-strokes machines from Yamaha were capable of doing.
 Being a small 100cc engine, the kind of performance it delivered, had everybody wonder.
 It had the potential to beat many bigger bikes.

-Also two stroke engines are banned and the bike will lose some of it’s charm with a four stroke engine.
+Also, two-stroke engines are banned and the bike will lose some of its charm with a four-stroke engine.

-Yamaha RX 100 relaunch – Why the rumor?
+Yamaha RX 100 Relaunch – Why the rumor?

-The rumours of the Yamaha RX 100 relaunch, surfaced around two years back, when some pictures of a customized RX 135, in an auto show at Malaysia.
+The rumors of the Yamaha RX 100 relaunch, surfaced around two years back, when some pictures of a customized RX 135, in an auto show at Malaysia.
 The pictures were circulated and it was believed that the bike will relaunch with a 4-stroke engine.
 So, the fact of the Yamaha RX 100 relaunch is not true.
-Though, we would love to see it hit the roads again, it is not possible in today’s era.
+Though we would love to see it hit the roads again, it is not possible in today’s era.
 Motorcycles have evolved a lot and the RX 100 belongs to an era that does not exist.
-It is best to leave it to that era and evoke that nostalgia whenever the Yamaha RX 100 is a topic of discussion.
+It is best to leave it to that era and evoke that nostalgia whenever the Yamaha RX 100 is a topic of discussion

 Yamaha RX100 Evolution

-The Yamaha RX 100 later evolved in to the RXG in 1996, which had a more powerful 132cc engine with 11.8bhp.
+The Yamaha RX 100 later evolved into the RXG in 1996, which had a more powerful 132cc engine with 11.8bhp.
 This launch had become imperative due to stricter emission control norms that had come in.
 The RXG was aimed at higher fuel efficiency.
-The RXG later evolved in to the RX 135 and simultaneously a sporty looking version – RX-Z was launched.
+The RXG later evolved into the RX 135 and simultaneously a sporty looking version – RX-Z was launched.
 There was also a 5-speed gearbox offer in these bikes later.
-However this had its own set of issues and it failed due to poor fuel efficiency.
+However, this had its own set of issues and it failed due to poor fuel efficiency.
 The last of the RX-135s was sold with a 4-speed gearbox.